apajo/symfony-multi-tenancy-bundle/README.md

 ### Versioning

-Bundles must be versioned following the [Semantic Versioning Specification](https://semver.org/).
+Versions must be numbered following the [Semantic Versioning Specification](https://semver.org/).

 ### Thanks to